A spacetime-covariant approach to inertial and accelerated quantum clocks in first-quantization: Applications

 where $\mathcal{N}\equiv N_1N_2$.
 Finally, taking the partial trace in all external variables ($\mathbf{x}_1,\mathbf{x}_2,t$), we arrive at the conditional density operator

 where $\Delta\tau_2 \equiv \tau_2-\tau_1$.

 The physical interpretation of Eq.~\eqref{rest QTD} is straightforward.
-First, if we take the diagonal terms, $\tau_2'=\tau_2''$, we see that the probability density for measuring a proper-time time $\tau_2$ in clock 2, given that clock 1 is in state $\ket{\tau_1}$, is simply a Gaussian peaking at $\tau_2=\tau_1$
+First, if we take the diagonal terms, $\tau_2'=\tau_2''$, we see that the probability density for measuring a proper time time $\tau_2$ in clock 2, given that clock 1 is in state $\ket{\tau_1}$, is simply a Gaussian peaking at $\tau_2=\tau_1$

 Furthermore, there are nontrivial off-diagonal terms ($\tau_2'\!\neq\!\tau_2''$) showing that the temporal superposition of clock 2 relative to clock 1 is coherent--justifying the term quantum time dilation.
 In this simple example, the coherences also have a Gaussian behavior, decaying as $e^{ -\frac{\Delta_0^2}{8} (\tau_2'-\tau_2'')^2}$ (relative to the populations) as we move away from the diagonal.